arslancloud/OpenWebUi-Tools/README.md

 - Token cache files are stored server-side, keyed by OpenWebUI user ID.
 Each user's tokens are isolated in a separate file.
 - No application-level (app-only) permissions are used.
 The app cannot access any data without a user actively authenticating.
 - Removing a user's cache file at `<token_cache_dir>/<user_id>.json` immediately revokes their stored session.
+- When `OPENWEBUI_TOKEN_CACHE_KEY` is set, cache files are encrypted with AES-256-GCM (Fernet).
+An attacker with filesystem access cannot read tokens without the key.
+- Users can sign themselves out at any time by saying *"disconnect my Microsoft account"* — this deletes their cache file from the server.

 ---